-- Categories (7) – A high-level grouping of common cybersecurity functions;
+- Categories (7) – A high-level grouping of common cybersecurity functions.

-- Specialty Areas (33) – Distinct areas of cybersecurity work;
+- Specialty Areas (33) – Distinct areas of cybersecurity work.

 - Employers, to help assess their cybersecurity workforce, identify critical gaps in cybersecurity staffing, and improve position descriptions;

-- Technology providers who can identify cybersecurity Work Roles and specific Tasks and KSAs associated with services and hardware/software products they supply.
+- Technology providers who can identify cybersecurity Work Roles and specific Tasks and KSAs associated with the services and hardware/software products they supply.

-- Draft NIST Special Publication 800-181, The NICE Cybersecurity Workforce Framework (November 2016)
+- NIST Special Publication 800-181, The NICE Cybersecurity Workforce Framework (August 2017)

-- Reference Spreadsheet for Draft NIST Special Publication 800-181 (May 2017)
+- Reference Spreadsheet for the NICE Framework, NIST SP 800-181 (January 18, 2018)